orangejuice/blog/data/activity/movie-崖上的波妞-2008/record.en.md

     Nara, Hiroki Doi
 ---

-What an adorable story!
-The melting bubbles also melt my heart.
-The innocence overflows the screen and also constantly overflows from my eyes.
-The boy's voice, clear and firm; the girl's fearless determination; they both exhibit a rare charm of independently crafted individuality, not relying on attractive appearances to easily capture the viewer's heart.
-In the world created by Hayao Miyazaki, there is always profound human culture and friction with nature.
-There is always a world setting that children can understand yet is not child's play.
-The view is expansive, and it is fascinating.
-In the jungle of film and TV filled with all kinds of flashy entertainment, this pure feeling is truly unique.
+Such a cute story, hearts melting like bubbles, also melting my own heart.
+Innocence spills from the screen and frequently from my eyes too.
+The boy's voice is clear and firm, the girl's headstrong bravery and decisiveness embody a rarely seen patience in crafting an individual's inherent charisma, never relying on just a pleasing appearance to easily capture the audience's heart.
+In the world created by Hayao Miyazaki, there is always a profound connection and friction between human culture and nature, always a setting that even children can understand yet is never trivial.
+In a landscape crowded with dazzling, competitive entertainment, this pure feeling truly stands alone.